 VISUAL LITERACY, PATTERN RECOGNITION, FOREST BATHING, BODY ARCHITECTURE

 Sourcing a lifelong practice and study with movement (dance and yoga), meditation, writing, photography, visual and spacial arts, this page is a sample of workshops and courses offered.
+For information on readings and methods of selecting readings for courses please visit this page: Books.
 Contact Rachel to arrange courses and workshops: email@example.com

 FOREST BATHING (SKOGSBÅD)